 Tons of inspiring ideas and techniques!

 Looking for glazing help?
-Check out Glazes and Glazing, which is on sale for just $19.97 in the Ceramic Arts Daily Shop!
+Check out Glazes and Glazing in the Ceramic Arts Daily Shop!

 By using everyday objects for these glazing techniques, an entire new world of glaze marks and patterns awaits discovery.